 Some of the many ways that CCSA enhances the professional life of its members include:

-- Easy and Economical MCLE Compliance: CCSA makes CLE/MCLE compliance easy and economical through programs that are also directly relevant to school law attorneys.
-Through four full-day workshops per year, that alternate between north and south, CCSA offers CLE hours you need with three of the workshops providing the required MCLE compliance—Ethics, Substance Abuse and Elimination of Bias in the legal profession.
-Our September and May workshops alternate between southern and northern California.
-We hold our annual two-day meeting each December, in conjunction with CSBA’s Annual Education Conference —which alternates between southern and northern California.
+• Easy and Economical MCLE Compliance: CCSA makes CLE/MCLE compliance easy and economical through programs that are also directly relevant to school law attorneys.
+Through four full-day workshops per year, CCSA offers CLE hours you need including workshops providing the required MCLE compliance—Ethics, Substance Abuse and/or Elimination of Bias in the legal profession if possible.
+Our September and May workshops are available virtually and accessible online.
+We hold our annual two-day meeting each December, in conjunction with CSBA’s Annual Education Conference —which usually alternates between southern and northern California.
+To see where the next Annual Education Conference will be held, please visit http://aec.csba.org/future-dates/.

 (CCSA and COSA In-House Memberships are only available to attorneys who are employees of a public school district or COE).